Punktum-dk/epp-service-specification/README.md

 * 1.3 2013-10-29
   * This revision of the specification is describing EPP service release 1.0.9
-  * Added information on use of clTRID in context of create domain command
+  * Added information on use of `clTRID` in context of create domain command
   * Added more information on the domain check command, which has been extended with EPP service release 1.0.9.
   * This release also updates the XSD specification to revision 1.1

 * 1.4 2013-11-19
   * Corrected links in resources
-  * Empasized the use of the auto keyword for contact creation, this has also been listed in the implementation limitations section
+  * Empasized the use of the `auto` keyword for contact creation, this has also been listed in the implementation limitations section
-  * Added information on the restrictive use of clTRID in new section entitled: Implementation Requirements |
+  * Added information on the restrictive use of `clTRID` in new section entitled: Implementation Requirements |

 * 1.5 2014-06-18
   * This revision of the specification is describing EPP service release 1.1.0
   * The test environment is no longer active
   * Examples updated to latest XSD revision (1.2)
-  * Pre-activation token can be transported via extension for create domain command
+  * Pre-activation token (`orderconfirmationToken`) can be transported via extension for create domain command
-  * Multiple examples of requests and responses added |
+  * Multiple examples of requests and responses added

 * 1.6 2015-01-06
   * This revision of the specification is describing EPP service release 1.2.0